uktrade/s3proxy/README.md

 * Open a browser at http://localhost:8000/<object_key>
 * Edit your code locally as normal

+> Please note that the SSO mock is very limited in the way that it behaves.
+It may be useful while developing or debugging other functionality, but don't rely on it behaving as a real SSO service would.

 ### Adding dependencies

 * Run `make bash` to open a console to a new container witht he app code.